AnilDerin/NewsAPP-MVVM/README.md

-## This is task project I built with Kotlin for AppCent.
+## This is task project I built with Kotlin.
 A News App built with MVMM Design Pattern.

 <br>